 We are currently facing some very challenging and stressful times.
 From business closures to travel restrictions, the COVID-19 pandemic has affected almost every aspect of our lives.
 Nearly every business is feeling the effects of this public health crisis in some way or another, and concern about the virus and its risks is becoming palpable in many workplaces.
-Leading a team remotely can be challenging, and these difficulties are only exacerbated with heightened levels of stress, uncertainty, and isolation.
+Leading a team remotely and adapting to flexible or odd working hours can be challenging, and these difficulties are only exacerbated with heightened levels of stress, uncertainty, and isolation.
 Leaders play a key role in helping to guide and support their team in a compassionate way.
 Here are some ways to support your team and navigate the challenges of working remotely during the COVID-19 crisis.

 Listen to your Team